Japanese Donuts: Types, Ingredients & Recipe

 Ingredients for Pon de Ring donuts

-To recreate these famous Japanese donuts, we have the usual dry ingredients used in many baking recipes, like baking powder, sugar, salt, and for the yeast dough, it is recommended to use instant yeast to make the baking process simpler and less time-consuming.
+Next, let’s take a more detailed look at the ingredients needed to make a Pon de Ring donut.
+To recreate these famous Japanese donuts, we have the usual dry ingredients used in many baking recipes, like baking powder, sugar, and salt, and for the yeast dough, it is recommended to use instant yeast to make the baking process more straightforward and less time-consuming.

 Making Japanese donuts!

-Once you have all the ingredients mixed together and you have a dough that has a nice consistency to it, it’s time to shape the donuts.
-The standard look for a Pon de Ring donuts is made up of 8 small balls that form a ring.
+Finally, we are at the part where we get to make Pon de Ring donuts (and proceed to try them if you’ve never had one before).
+Once you mix all the ingredients and have a nice consistency dough, it’s time to shape the donuts.
+The standard look for a Pon de Ring donut is made up of 8 small balls that form a ring.
 Place the balls on top of cut parchment paper sheets that are just a little bit bigger than the size of your donut.
 The size all depends on your preference, as long as you can make the balls as even as possible.

-Since these are famously deep fried Japanese donuts, the next course of action is frying the donuts.
-You can use vegetable oil for this, and after you’ve heated it up to around 160 to 170 C, you can slowly place the donuts onto the hot oil while they’re still on top of the parchment paper.
+Since these are famously deep-fried Japanese donuts, the next course of action is frying the donuts.
+You can use vegetable oil for this, and after you’ve heated it to around 160 to 170 C, you can slowly place the donuts onto the hot oil while they’re still on top of the parchment paper.
 Wait around 2 minutes on each side when frying, or at least until both sides are golden brown.

 Once both sides are done, you can grab the donuts with tongs and place them on a paper towel to cool and get rid of the excess oil at the same time.
-Last but not the least, you get to add your favorite flavor to your donuts!
-While you can always go for the plain ones, it’s also fun to make ones that are strawberry glazed or even matcha glazed for that extra Japanese flavor.
+Last, you get to add your favorite flavor to your donuts!
+While you can always go for the plain ones, making strawberry-glazed or matcha-glazed ones is also fun for that extra Japanese flavor.
+Now you know the secrets behind one of the most famous Japanese donuts!
+Even if you cannot visit a Mister Donut in Japan to get the real thing, we hope you’ll try these for a sweet, delectable snack at home.

 Discover authentic flavors with Sakuraco